 Next: THis next player makes most ‘Draft Busts’ list out there.

 5. Tim Couch

 With great success at the college level for the University of Kentucky, quarterback Tim Couch was the No. 1 overall selection for the Cleveland Browns in the 1999 NFL Draft.
-However, his five-year career was full of injuries; when he actually played, he was terribly inaccurate.
+However, his five-year career was full of injuries.
+And when he actually played, he was terribly inaccurate.